weijiexi/UI-UX-Design/GraphicDesign/Readme.md

       Radial balance is symmetry achieved through a combination of horizontally and vertically oriented symmetry (Diagram2-15).
 Elements radiate out from a point in the center of the composition.

       ![Symmetry](./Symmetry.jpg "Symmetry")
+  ### Visual Hierarchy
+  - One of the primary purposes of graphic design is to communicate information, and visual hierarchy is the primary principle for organizing information.
+  - To guide the viewer, the designer uses visual hierarchy, the arrangement of all graphic elements according to emphasis.